Behavioral Health Vs Mental Health: What Is The Difference?

 • Other addictive behavior patterns

 Common behavioral disorders can often be a manifestation of some other underlying issue.
 As a result, improving behavioral health may include mental health care in order to address these root causes.
-This is particularly important because unhealthy behaviors, such as addictive behavior patterns, may be a symptom of a greater behavioral disorder.
+This lens is particularly important because unhealthy behaviors, such as addictive behavior patterns, may be a symptom of a greater behavioral disorder.

 In addition to addressing the causes of these disorders, a comprehensive approach to improving behavioral health may also involve helping the person develop a healthy self-care routine.
-This can include mental and physical practices that promote overall well-being and reduce the likelihood of engaging in harmful behaviors.
+This routine can include mental and physical practices that promote overall well-being and reduce the likelihood of engaging in harmful behaviors.
 By understanding and addressing the various factors that contribute to behavioral disorders, individuals can work toward improved behavioral health and overall quality of life.

 Getty/Xavier Lorenzo